HugoPerrier/Udacity_Capstone/Report.md

 ### Split of the data into train, cross validation and test datasets
 To create a machine learning model we create a set of data called training set for which the true value of NDX are known.
 This set is used to find the model (with fixed hyperparameters) coefficients that minimize the error between predictions and true values of NDX.
 Then a cross validation set similar to the training set is used to find the hyperparameters that make the predictions as general as possible.
 In other words, the model shouldn't just be able to predict NDX values from the dataset used for training but it should predict well NDX values for any other dataset.
 Finally a test set is created to evaluate the performance of the model on data that were not used in the training process.
 The test dataset has to contain data posterior to the data in the training and cross validation sets as it is not possible to train a model using data from the future.

 ### Creation of the final features
 The objective of a predictive model is to predict future values of the NASDAQ 100 index, therefore company stock prices of day N should be used to predict NDX value of day N+1 or N+x.
 It is thus necessary to shift in time the NDX column compared to the feature columns.

 Finally, we need to choose which data are used as features to predict NDX, we can't use all of the historical data of every company prior to day N+1 to predict NDX on day N+1.
-It is therefore necessary to decide how many historical data to use for prediction, which features we want to use and adact the dataset accordingly.
+It is therefore necessary to decide how many historical data to use for prediction, which features we want to use and adapt the dataset accordingly.
 A mock-up dataset that could be used in a machine learning model using just the "Open" data from the previous 2 days of companies "X" and "Y" is shown below (the date is written down to help with explanation but it is not used as a feature):

 | Date | X Open Day N-2 | X Open Day N-1 | Y Open Day N-2 | Y Open Day N-1 | NDX day N |
 |:-----:|:-----:|:------:|:------:|:-----:|:------:|